-- 9.3 Space reclaimed by the City from the road area may be used for outdoor dining if the area is protected by vehicle-proof barriers appropriate to the speed of traffic. - 9.4 The City may reduce the clearances from the kerb or carriageway on a classified road provided the area is protected by vehicle-proof barriers suitable to the speed of the road. - 9.5 In addition to clearances identified in Section 4, applicants should leave a 0.5 metre clearance from the base of the concrete barrier to all furniture and equipment for reallocated road space.

-9.6 The outdoor dining area on the reallocated road area may extend beyond the alignment of the business tenancy provided:

-- it is to be continuous except for mid-area clearances under clause 4.6 - it is not in front of another food and drink premises, and - the space in front of a non-food and drink premises is equally shared with any other food and drink premises that adjoins the non-food and drink premises.

-9.7 Use of the road area for outdoor dining may be considered across the frontage of adjacent vacant retail tenancies, however approvals may be amended by the City if that vacant tenancy becomes occupied by a food and drink premises.
+- 9.2.
+Space reclaimed by Council from the road area may be used for outdoor dining if the area is protected by vehicle-proof barriers appropriate to the speed of traffic. - 9.3.
+Council may reduce the clearances from the kerb or carriageway on a classified road provided the area is protected by vehicle-proof barriers suitable to the traffic speed of the road - 9.4.
+In addition to clearances identified in Section 4, applicants should leave a 0.5 metre clearance from the base of the concrete barrier to all furniture and equipment for reallocated road space. - 9.5.
+The outdoor dining area on the reallocated road area may extend beyond the alignment of the business tenancy provided: - it is to be continuous except for midarea clearances under clause 4.6, - it is not in front of another food and drink premise, and - the space in front of a non-food and drink premise is equally shared with any other food and drink premise that adjoins the non-food and drink premise. - 9.6.
+Use of the road area for outdoor seating may be considered across the frontage of adjacent, vacant retail tenancies.
+However, approvals may be amended by the City if that vacant tenancy becomes occupied by a food and drink premises.